pakdevs/tribune-server/README.md

 ## Provider Strategy

-- Single provider: GNews.
-Endpoints use `top-headlines` (with `country` and derived `topic` from category) and `/search` for query-driven flows.
+- Single provider: NewsAPI.ai.
+Endpoints call the article family (`article/getArticles`, `article/getArticlesForTopicPage`, `article/getArticle`, `article/getArticles` with `resultType=recentActivityArticles`) using documented POST payloads.
+- Country + topic filters are expressed via concept URIs and `sourceLocationUri` filters; keyword searches use the advanced query builder we construct in `lib/_providers.ts`.
-- Domain/source filters are not supported upstream by GNews; we enforce them locally after normalization when provided.
+- Domain/source filters are still enforced locally after normalization to avoid over-specifying upstream queries (NewsAPI.ai domain filtering remains in private beta).

 ### Pakistan scopes

 - `scope=from` (default):

-  - Country pinned to PK (`country=pk` or `site.country:PK`).
+  - Country pinned to PK (`sourceLocationUri` filter + PK allowlist + `.pk` TLD heuristics).
   - Results filtered to PK-origin sources only.
-  - Uses GNews top-headlines (`country=pk`).
+  - Uses NewsAPI.ai `getArticles` with boosted source-importance sorting.

 - `scope=about` (foreign coverage about Pakistan):
-  - Always uses GNews Search (global, no `country` parameter) with an expanded OR keyword expression built from a curated list of Pakistan terms (cities, regions, finance, politics, security).
+  - Uses NewsAPI.ai keyword search (global, no `sourceLocationUri`) with an expanded OR keyword expression built from a curated list of Pakistan terms (cities, regions, finance, politics, security).
   - Post-normalization, PK-origin sources are excluded so the feed shows only foreign coverage about Pakistan.
   - Expression example (truncated): `(pakistan OR "imran khan" OR karachi OR lahore OR "state bank" OR imf ...)`.
   - A length guard trims the tail of the term list if the encoded query would exceed ~1700 characters (keeps URLs safely <2KB).